ViperCord/Blog/data/authors/system.md

 linkedin: https://vipercord.com
 ---

-Viper Bot List is the future of discord bot listing where smaller bots matter.
+Viper Bot List is the future of discord bot listing, where smaller bots matter.
 Created and Founded on July 17th, 2022.